Wickiup Cg

 Directions

-From Pomeroy: Take County Road 128, continue straight onto Mountain Road 40 where the road Ys after about 10 miles.
-At Troy Junction (about 17 miles) follow Forest Service Road 44 for 3 miles to the campground at the intersection of FSR 44 and FSR 43.
-From Asotin: Take the road leading west through Cloverland and onto Forest Service Road 43 to the campground at the intersection with FSR 44.
+From Pomeroy, WA (83 minutes): Take County Road 128.
+Where the road Ys, continue straight onto Mountain Road 40.
+At Troy Junction (about 17 miles), follow Forest Service Road 44 for 3 miles.
+Wickiup Campground is at the intersection of Forest Service Roads 44 and 43.
+From Asotin, WA (78 minutes): Take the road leading west through Cloverland onto Forest Service Road 43.
+The campground is at the intersection of Forest Service Roads 44 and 43.

 Amenities